-Dr. Hassan Brown is developing our new upcoming SMASH STEM career exploration digital platform for underrepresented students of color as its Chief Executive Officer.
+Dr. Hassan Brown is the Chief Innovation Officer, and developing our new upcoming SMASH STEM career exploration digital platform for underrepresented students of color as its Chief Executive Officer.
 A native of Brooklyn, NY, Hassan became a teacher in his community after serving several years as a child protective investigator.
 Hassan has since worked in various capacities across the country addressing systemic resource, workforce, and education inequities in municipal, school district, and nonprofit spaces.
 His most recent work focuses on cultivating and sustaining participatory principles and practices in venture philanthropy.

 Brown currently serves on the boards of the Boston Children’s Museum, and Education Through Music-Massachusetts.
 Additionally, he serves as a startup advisor for SecondMuse’s Headstream Accelerator which focuses on the development of technologies that promote youth wellbeing and creativity.
 Hassan is the co-founder of VRsatility, a simulation lab harnessing the power of virtual reality to close decision-making skills gaps for both education practitioners and students.
 Hassan is actively working to bridge the gap between social justice, education, and emerging technologies.